pytorch/ao/torchao/prototype/quantized_training/README.md

 Note:
 - When we only apply INT8 mixed-precision in the forward pass, this can be considered QAT for INT8 dynamic activations + INT8 weight quantization (A8W8).
 - When we only apply INT8 mixed-precision to `output` and `grad_input`, this is similar to SwitchBack.
 However, SwitchBack uses tensor-wise scaling for weight.
 For simplicity, we only support row-wise scaling.
+- Apply stochastic rounding to INT8 quantization may improve matmul accuracy.
+However, from our testing, this seems to be unnecessary, thus we don't implement it at the moment.

 Pre-train Llama2-1B on C4 realnewslike subset. bs=32, seq_len=2048 -> 65k tok/batch.
 Train for 20k steps (1.3B tokens).
 Using 4090.
 INT8 mixed precision is not applied to LM head.